-Spectrum Mode on the MESA allows you to easily monitor the RF spectrum and analyze signals that are found.
+Spectrum Mode on the MESA allows easy monitoring of the RF spectrum and analysis of found signals.
 This section describes the controls for navigating the spectrum and tools necessary for analyzing signals.

 Navigating Spectrum Mode

 The MESA unit is capable of scanning and displaying a large portion of the RF spectrum.
 To fully analyze the RF energy in a given location, it may be necessary to focus on smaller portions of the RF spectrum at a time.
 This can be accomplished by using one of several available methods: